Ashna-Tech/student-feedback-angular/README.md

 - ✅ List view of all feedbacks (auto-updated using Signals)
 - ✅ Delete feedback entries
 - ✅ Styled layout with responsive design
-- ✅ Angular 20 using modern best practices

 ---